IMF’s Response to the Global Economic Crisis

-Since the onset of the global economic crisis in 2007, the IMF has mobilized on many fronts to support its 188 member countries.
-It increased and deployed its lending firepower, used its cross-country experience to offer policy solutions, and introduced reforms that made it better equipped to respond to countries’ needs.
+The IMF responded to the global economic crisis by mobilizing resources on many fronts to support its member countries.
+The IMF increased and deployed its lending firepower, used its cross-country experience to offer policy solutions, and introduced reforms that better equipped it to respond to countries’ needs.

 Creating a crisis firewall.
-To meet ever increasing financing needs of countries hit by the global financial crisis and help strengthen global economic and financial stability, the Fund has greatly bolstered its lending capacity since the onset of the global crisis.
-It has done so both by obtaining commitments to increase quota subscriptions of member countries—the IMF's main source of financing—and securing large temporary borrowing agreements from member countries, including recent pledges of $456 billion.
+To meet ever increasing financing needs of countries hit by the global financial crisis and tohelp strengthen global economic and financial stability, the Fund greatly bolstered itslending capacity after the onset of the global crisis in 2008.
+This was done by increasing quota subscriptions of member countries—the IMF's main source of financing—and securing large borrowing agreements.

 Stepping up crisis lending.
-The IMF has overhauled its general lending framework to make it better suited to country needs giving greater emphasis on crisis prevention, and has streamlined conditions attached to loans.
-Since the start of the crisis, it has committed well over $300 billion in loans to its member countries.
+The IMF overhauled its lending framework to make it better suited to country needs, giving greater emphasis to crisis prevention, and streamlined program conditionality.
+Since the start of the crisis, the IMF committed well over $700 billion in financing to its member countries.

 Helping the world’s poorest.
-The IMF undertook an unprecedented reform of its policies toward low-income countries and quadrupled its concessional lending.
+The IMF undertook an unprecedented reform of its policies toward low-income countries and quadrupled resources devoted to concessional lending.

 Reforming the IMF’s governance.
-To strengthen its legitimacy, in November 2010, the IMF agreed on wide-ranging governance reforms to reflect the increasing importance of emerging market countries.
-The reforms, expected to be effective by October 2012, also ensure that smaller developing countries will retain their influence in the IMF.
+To strengthen its legitimacy, in April 2008 and November 2010, the IMF agreed on wide-ranging governance reforms to reflect the increasing importance of emerging market countries.
+The reforms also ensured that smaller developing countries would retain their influence in the IMF.

 Reforming the IMF’s lending framework

-To better support countries during the global economic crisis, the IMF beefed up its lending capacity and approved a major overhaul of how it lends money by offering higher amounts and tailoring loan terms to countries’ varying strengths and circumstances.
+To better support countries during the global economic crisis, the IMF beefed up its lending capacity and approved a major overhaul of how it lends money by offering higher and more frontloaded amounts and tailoring loan terms to countries’ varying strengths and circumstances.

 Credit line for strong performers.
-The Flexible Credit Line (FCL), introduced in April 2009 and further enhanced in August 2010, is a lending tool for countries with very strong fundamentals that provides large and upfront access to IMF resources, as a form of insurance for crisis prevention.
+The Flexible Credit Line (FCL), introduced in April 2009 and further enhanced in August 2010, is a lending tool for countries with very strong fundamentals that provides large and upfront access to IMF resources, mainly as a form of insurance for crisis prevention.
 There are no policy conditions to be met once a country has been approved for the credit line.
-Colombia, Mexico, and Poland have been provided combined access of over $100 billion under the FCL (no drawings have been made under these arrangements).
-FCL use has been found to lead to lower borrowing costs and increased room for policy maneuver.
+Colombia, Mexico, and Poland have been provided combined access up to about $100 billion under the FCL (no drawings have been made under these arrangements).
+FCL approval has been found to lead to lower borrowing costs and increased room for policy maneuver.

 Access to liquidity on flexible terms.
-Heightened regional or global stress can affect countries that would not likely be at risk of crisis.
+Heightened regional or global stress can affect countries that under normal circumstances would not likely be at risk of crisis.
 Providing rapid and adequate short-term liquidity to such crisis bystanders during periods of stress could bolster market confidence, limit contagion, and reduce the overall cost of crises.
-The Precautionary and Liquidity Line (PLL) is designed to meet the liquidity needs of member countries with sound economic fundamentals but with some remaining vulnerabilities—Macedonia and Morocco have used the PLL.
+The Precautionary and Liquidity Line (PLL), which was established in 2011, is designed to meet the liquidity needs of member countries with sound economic fundamentals but with some remaining vulnerabilities—Macedonia and Morocco used the PLL.

 Reformed terms for IMF lending.
-Structural performance criteria have been discontinued for all IMF loans, including for programs with low-income countries.
-Structural reforms will continue to be part of IMF-supported programs, but have become more focused on areas critical to a country’s recovery.
+Structural performance criteria were discontinued for all IMF loans, including for programs with low-income countries.
+Structural reforms continue to be part of IMF-supported programs, but have become more focused on areas critical to a country’s recovery.

 Emphasis on social protection.
-The IMF is helping governments to protect and even increase social spending , including social assistance.
-In particular, the IMF is promoting measures to increase spending on, and improve the targeting of, social safety net programs that can mitigate the impact of the crisis on the most vulnerable in society.
+The IMF helped governments protect and even increase social spending , including social assistance.
+In particular, the IMF promoted measures to increase spending on, and improve the targeting of social safety net programs that can mitigate the impact of the crisis on the most vulnerable in society.

 Helping the world’s poorest